ccnycs/csc212-HW2/README.md

 Notes
 =====
-* Submit a "sphere.h" file.
+* Edit the **sphere.cpp** file.
-* You **must** use the provided declaration and prototypes and return the specified values.
+* You **must** use the provided declarations and prototypes and return the specified values.
-* You may add attributes, methods, and standalone functions, but do not remove anything from the provided file.
+* You may add attributes, methods, and standalone functions, but do not remove anything from the provided files.
-* Write a standalone test (you may use the provided main as a starter) file to test your implementation **before** you submit it online.
-* You **must** match the output exactly (including spelling, capitalization, punctuation, and spacing).
-I will not answer emails unless they clearly demonstrate that **all** the directions were followed.